Robert Boyle-Walsingham: Military career

 Boyle joined the Royal Navy on 22 January 1748, initially serving as an ordinary seaman on the 12-gun yacht HMS Dublin.
 On 3 June 1749 he transferred as an able seaman to the 44-gun frigate HMS Assurance, in which he was promoted to midshipman on 24 June 1751.
 Boyle continued in Assurance until the ship was wrecked on 24 April 1753.
 He then joined the 74-gun ship of the line HMS Cumberland on 24 September of the same year, before moving to the 60-gun fourth rate HMS Anson on 21 April 1754.
 He passed his examination for promotion to the rank of lieutenant on 16 November, having left Anson ten days earlier.

 The next year was spent in unemployment, before Boyle was promoted to lieutenant on 23 March 1756, appointed to serve as the fourth lieutenant of the 64-gun ship of the line HMS Revenge.
 He fought in Revenge at the Battle of Minorca on 20 May, before being promoted to commander on 16 February the following year.
 His first command was the 18-gun storeship HMS Crown, from which he was translated into the 10-gun sloop HMS Badger on 8 March.
-Boyle was promoted to post-captain on 15 June, being given command of the 44-gun frigate HMS Jason.
+Boyle was promoted to captain on 15 June, being given command of the 44-gun frigate HMS Jason.

 Again quickly moving ships, Boyle joined the 28-gun frigate HMS Boreas on 3 August.
 In the following year Boreas fought at the Siege of Louisbourg between 6 June and 27 July, and Boyle saw further action in the ship at the Raid on Le Havre on 3 July 1759.
 He continued in command of Boreas until 18 February 1760 and joined his next ship, the 64-gun ship of the line HMS Modeste, on 20 February 1761.
 Between 7 January and 10 February of the following year Boyle fought at the Invasion of Martinique, subsequently leaving Modeste on 27 April.
 Boyle remained without a command only until 2 July when he joined the 50-gun fourth rate HMS Romney, which he commanded until 7 February 1763 when the ship was paid off.

 Death

 A long period of half pay followed until Boyle was given command of the 74-gun ship of the line HMS Thunderer on 23 February 1778.
-He fought in her at the Battle of Ushant on 27 July the same year, and then at the Affair of Fielding and Bylandt on 31 December 1779.
+He fought onboard her at the Battle of Ushant on 27 July the same year, and was present at the affair of Fielding and Bylandt on 31 December 1779.
 Continuing on in Thunderer, Boyle was appointed to serve as a commodore on 15 February 1780.
 Sent to serve in the West Indies, Boyle was killed when Thunderer was wrecked off San Domingo in the Great Hurricane of 1780 on 5 October.